PhamDuong135/fakeFaceDetect/README.md

 1. Install Visual Studio Community Ver
 2. Select Desktop development with C++ in Visual Studio Installer

+## Create Directory
+1. Create a Dataset folder containing All, DataCollect, Fake, Real and SplitData subfolders to store data

 ## Collect Data
 To Collect Real Face Data: change classID to 0
 To Collect Fake Face Data: change classID to 1
 Run dataCollection.py
+Copy all the data collected in the real and fake folders with a balanced ratio into the 'All' folder

+## Split Data

 ## Set up for DataBase
 1. Create a database on Firebase ([FireBase](https://console.firebase.google.com/u/0/))